SEEKING LEGAL HELP?

 I was born and grew up in eastern Washington, graduated from Washington State University (Go Cougs!), and the University of Washington Law School (Go Dawgs!).
 I worked in legal services internships throughout law school.
 My first attorney job was with Spokane Legal Services.
 After a two-year tour of public defense, I came back to legal services in late 1983.

-Denise Davis-Bobino
+Denise Diskin

-Denise Davis-Bobino
+Denise Diskin

 Merf Ehman